kubernetes/website/content/en/docs/concepts/containers/container-lifecycle-hooks.md

 `PreStop`

 This hook is called immediately before a container is terminated due to an API request or management event such as a liveness/startup probe failure, preemption, resource contention and others.
-This hook is not called if the container crashes or exits.
-The Pod's termination grace period countdown begins before the `PreStop` hook is executed.
-Regardless of the outcome of the handler, the container will eventually terminate within the Pod's termination grace period.
+A call to the `PreStop` hook fails if the container is already in a terminated or completed state and the hook must complete before the TERM signal to stop the container can be sent.
+The Pod's termination grace period countdown begins before the `PreStop` hook is executed so regardless of the outcome of the handler, the container will eventually terminate within the Pod's termination grace period.
 No parameters are passed to the handler.

 A more detailed description of the termination behavior can be found in [Termination of Pods](/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination).